agnesoft/agdb/agdb_web/pages/docs/references/queries.en-US.md

 db.exec_mut(&QueryBuilder::insert().element(&user).query())?; //updates the user element with new name
 ```

 In some cases you may want to implement the `DbUserValue` trait yourself.
-For example when you want to omit a field or construct it based on other values.
+For example when you want to omit a field enitrely or construct it based on other values.

 Types not directly used in the database but for which the conversions are supported: